satRdays/satRdays/content/blog/2018-amsterdam.md

 Talk to people, over Slack, email, phone or read in the [knowledgebase](https://knowledgebase.satrdays.org/).

-## PPicking a date
+## Picking a date
 Picking a date can be difficult but there are a few guidelines.
-There can not be two satRdays at the same time on the same geographical area.
+There can not be two satRdays at the same time in the same geographical area.
 If there is a satRday in Brussels you can not have one the next week in Amsterdam (they are both in Northwest Europe).
 You also need to think about other events: UseR!, Statistics conferences or other R/data science events, because those events draw from the same pool of attendees and speakers.

-We picked the date of september first, which was not ideal.
+We picked the date of September first, which was not ideal.
 Because it was summer holiday, we had trouble contacting sponsors, promoting the event and finding speakers.
 We would generally advise against organizing such an event in the summer holidays.

-## How to find speakers:
+## How to find speakers
 It's nice if you have a better known speaker (keynote) for your event, that speaker will draw more people and possibly other speakers.
 You can contact speakers and/or you send out a call for papers.
 Don't forget to call upon people you know (even only vaguely).